WebOrigami/docs/src/eg/intro.md

 - capturing function output to files
 - working with graphs defined in JSON/YAML files, the file system, or web sites

-If you won't use `eg` after this, now is a good time to uninstall it and clean up:
+If you installed `eg` globally at the start of this introduction, but won't use `eg` after this, now is a good time to uninstall it and clean up:

 ```console
 $ cd ..
 $ rm -r samples
 $ npm uninstall -g @explorablegraph/explorable
 ```

+If you installed `eg` without the `-g` global flag, you can just delete the directory you were working in.

 _Reviewer's note: Feel free to experiment further with `eg` if you'd like, but understand that it's not yet stable and will likely undergo further change.
 Anyone interested in using it should be in contact with [@JanMiksovsky](https://twitter.com/JanMiksovsky), and at this stage should be prepared to participate in the project at some level beyond just filing bug reports and expecting those bugs to be fixed._